niranjv/ml-notes/clustering/README.md

 * Spark: `KMeans`, `KMeansModel`

 ## Gaussian Mixture Models
-* Fit GMM to training data (assumes data is generated from a mixture of finite number of Gaussian distributions with unknown params)
+* GMM is a composite distribution where each point in the distribution is drawn from one of `k` distinct Gaussian distributions
+* EM algorithm is used to determine parameters of the `k` distributions and the probability of each point belonging to the `k` distributions
 * **Implementations**
  * scikit-learn: Gaussian Mixture Models
  * Spark: `GaussianMixture`, `GaussianMixtureModel`

  **GMMs vs KMeans**
- * In K-Means, a point is either in or not in a cluster
+ * In K-Means, a point must belong to exactly 1 cluster (it is either in or not in a cluster)
- * GMMs can assign probability of a point belonging to a cluster
+ * GMMs can assign probability of a point belonging to each of the `k` clusters
- * GMMs can be considered as a generalization of K-Means
+ * GMMs can be considered as a generalization of K-Means (i.e., soft K-Means)
  * Expectation-Maximization is a generalization of both K-Means and GMMs
  * **Implementations**
   * scikit-learn: KMeans, Mini-batch K-Means